Thailand Tourist Visa: Everything You Need to Know for 2026

 The Result: You’ll get a QR code.
 Save it to your phone or print it; you’ll need to show it to the immigration officer when you land.

-Staying Longer: Options for Over 60 Days
+Staying Longer: Options for Over 60 Days in Thailand

 If 60 days isn’t enough, Thailand has introduced several new ways to stay long-term: